chaineypung/chaineypung/README.md

 ## 📄 Publications

 ### 📜 2025
-- 📝 **A Simple Detector with Frame Dynamics is a Strong Tracker** - CVPRW
 - 📝 **Beyond Full Label: Single-Point Prompt for Infrared Small Target Label Generation** - IEEE JSTAR

 ### 📜 2024